imagej/imagej.github.io/_pages/ImgLib2_Examples.md

 Once you have one instance of an **Img**, it is very easy to create another one using the same **Type** and **ImgFactory**, even if it has a different size.
 Note that the call **img.firstElement()** returns the first pixel of any **Iterable**, e.g. an **Img**.

-{% include github-embed org='imglib ' repo='imglib-tutorials ' source='Example1c.java ' %}
+{% include github-embed org='imglib' repo='imglib-tutorials' source='Example1c.java' %}

 ### Example 1d - Displaying images partly using Views